saajan20/College-Management-System/README.md

 # College-Management-System

-This project is a JavaFX project based on computer vision, networking and DBMS.
+This is a JavaFX project based on computer vision, networking and DBMS.
 It allows the user(college faculty or librarian) to perform their tasks more efficiently.

 **The college faculty can perform the following:**
 1. CRUD operations on students data.